Italian beef: History

 The exact origin of the sandwich is unknown.
-One possible origin is that the sandwich was invented by Italian American immigrants who sliced inexpensive beef cuts exceedingly thin to feed many people and to tenderize tougher cuts of beef that they were forced to buy due to discrimination.
+One possible origin is that the sandwich was invented by Italian American immigrants who sliced inexpensive beef cuts exceedingly thin to feed many people and to tenderize tougher cuts of beef that they were limited to buying due to discrimination.
 The beef was served on bread to further stretch the meal and mask the poor quality of the meat.
 Some historians believe that Pasquale Scala invented the sandwich in the 1920s to serve at weddings.
 Al's Beef claims that Tony Ferreri invented the sandwich in the 1920s to serve at weddings; his son Al later began selling beef sandwiches in 1938.

 According to the Chicago Tribune, the sandwich was not very popular in the 1950s and 1960s, but it began to take off in the 1970s.
 By the 1980s, the sandwich was ubiquitous throughout Chicago and celebrities such as Neil Diamond and Jay Leno reportedly enjoyed the sandwich.
 Still, the sandwich was mostly unknown outside the city until the release of The Bear in 2022.
 Restaurants across the U.S. reported a surge in demand for the sandwich in the months following the premiere of the show.
 Chris Zucchero, owner of Mr. Beef, starred in the pilot episode, which was filmed in his restaurant.